 2020 Event Trend: Increased Need for Event Security

 Sadly, this trend continues to rise.
 It is an issue that plagues our industry.
 Every year it seems we are met with new event security concerns and needs.
 Often security and safety concerns are not met with solutions.
 Earlier this year we interviewed Lori Pugh from MPI about event safety.
-During our interview, Lori informed us “only 53% of event planners actually have an emergency plan in place.”
-This is unacceptable.
+During our interview, Lori informed us that “only 53% of event planners actually have an emergency plan in place” This is unacceptable.